objektwerks/flix/README.md

 ```
 >The Flix build-repl commandline tool is **also** started ( see terminal tab ).

+>When the flix.toml is edited, a Flix restart dialog, reload: yes | no, is displayed.

 Flix Jar
 --------
 >The ```flix.jar``` contains an/a: